All API HubAll API Hub

 Safari Extension Installation Guide

-This document introduces how to install the All API Hub extension in the Safari browser.
+This document describes how to install the All API Hub extension in the Safari browser.

-• No paid Apple Developer Program account: You can still build and enable the extension on your own Mac using Xcode, suitable for development, debugging, or personal use.
-Generally, it cannot be distributed to regular users.
-Locally built versions that are not officially distributed might require enabling Allow Unsigned Extensions in the Safari Developer menu.
+• Without a paid Apple Developer Program account: You can still build and enable the extension on your own Mac using Xcode.
+This is suitable for development, debugging, or personal use.
+Generally, you cannot distribute it to ordinary users.
+For locally built versions not officially distributed, you might need to enable Allow Unsigned Extensions in Safari's Developer menu.

-• With a paid Apple Developer Program account: You can perform official signing and distribute through TestFlight / App Store, suitable for installation by other users.
-The installation experience will also be closer to that of ordinary Safari extensions.
+• With a paid Apple Developer Program account: You can create a formal signature and distribute it via TestFlight / App Store.
+This is suitable for installation by other users and provides an installation experience closer to ordinary Safari extensions.

 System Requirements